 While some crypto projects are still in the early stages of development, they provide tokens to prospective investors.
 Because it occurs before the ICO, traders call this operation “pre-sale.”

 Pre-sales of cryptocurrency operate as vehicles for crowdfunding.
 These operations supply creators with the capital they require to take a project through to completion.
-Investors and developers both benefit from pre-sales, especially if the coin performs well and quickly gains traction.
+As a result, investors and developers benefit from pre-sales, especially if the coin performs well and quickly gains traction.

 Investing in a cryptocurrency before it enters the market and appreciates is an opportunity for investors.
-Developers benefit from pre-sales by getting the word out about their projects and increasing their visibility.
+In addition, developers benefit from pre-sales by getting the word out about their projects and increasing their visibility.

 Typically, teams put a limited amount of tokens up for pre-sale.
 Furthermore, we usually find limits to the number of tokens a wallet can own.

 The pre-sale purpose is clear: introducing an idea of token scarcity at a low market price.
-This framework makes the whole event rather exclusive, helping the team create hype on a new project.
+In addition, this framework makes the whole event exclusive, helping the team create hype on a new project.

 How Does a Fair Launch Work?

-Fair launches are another sort of crowdfunding in the crypto world.
+Fair launches are another crowdfunding in the crypto world.
 In this system, the project sells tokens to all participants equally.
 Tokens follow a fair and balanced distribution in a proper fair launch.

-Fair launches have the determination to get rid of team incentives as defining characteristic.
-A fair launch aims to prevent projects from distributing tokens before the general public can access the platform.
+Fair launches are determined to eliminate team incentives as defining characteristics.
+In addition, a fair launch aims to prevent projects from distributing tokens before the general public can access the platform.

 Most DeFi initiatives will compensate developers and teams with tokens for their contribution to the project in most instances.

-As already mentioned, small amounts of tokens may be available for some pre-launch launch pads.
+As already mentioned, small tokens may be available for pre-launch launch pads.
 But in the case of fair launches, launchpads cannot collect a portion of the tokens.

 If launchpad “fees” are out of the game, projects may be able to save funds for research and development.
 For the most part, pre-sale platforms provide many funding options.
 White-listed investors frequently receive tokens in the initial round at a discount.

-The public may access the market in a separate round at a higher price.
+The public may access the market separately at a higher price.
 Someone may argue that pre-sales are unfair to the average trader.

 Tokens are available to anyone at the same price in a fair launch.
 As a result, all investors have equal access to the market.